nicolasroy11/RL-Augmented-Trader/README.md

 - [ ] Improve model performance tracking with additional tooling
 - [ ] Publish blog write-up on training insights
 - [ ] Once a successful model is generated, integrate it into the existing Lowrider code
-- [ ] Broadcast buy/sell signals on Zignaly for consumption by third party traders
+- [ ] Broadcast buy/sell signals for consumption by third party traders (Zignaly?)